Law and Justice: In coalition government: 2005–2007

 In the 2005 general election, PiS took first place with 27.0% of votes, which gave it 155 out of 460 seats in the Sejm and 49 out of 100 seats in the Senate.
 It was almost universally expected that the two largest parties, PiS and Civic Platform (PO), would form a coalition government.
 The putative coalition parties had a falling out, however, related to a fierce contest for the Polish presidency.
 In the end, Lech Kaczyński won the second round of the presidential election on 23 October 2005 with 54.0% of the vote, ahead of Donald Tusk, the PO candidate.

-After the 2005 elections, Jarosław should have become Prime Minister.
+After the 2005 elections, Jarosław should have become prime minister.
 However, in order to improve his brother's chances of winning the presidential election (the first round of which was scheduled two weeks after the parliamentary election), PiS formed a minority government headed by Kazimierz Marcinkiewicz as prime minister, an arrangement that eventually turned out to be unworkable.
-In July 2006, PiS formed a right-wing coalition government with the agrarian populist Self-Defence of the Republic of Poland and the nationalist League of Polish Families, headed by Jarosław Kaczyński.
-Association with these parties, on the margins of Polish politics, severely affected the reputation of PiS.
-When accusations of corruption and sexual harassment against Andrzej Lepper, the leader of Self-Defence, surfaced, PiS chose to end the coalition and called for new elections.
+In July 2006, PiS formed a coalition government with the agrarian populist Self-Defence of the Republic of Poland and the nationalist League of Polish Families, headed by Jarosław Kaczyński.
+In September 2006 the coaliton was abruptly ended after the leftist Samoobrona protested Kaczyński's decision to send additional Polish troops to Afghanistan.
+PiS faced a threat of early election and sought to replace Samoobrona with the Polish People's Party.
+However, after a senior aide of Kaczyński was filmed secretly trying to bribe a Samoobrona MP to defect to PiS, Jarosław Kalinowski, the leader of the Polish People's Party, accused PiS of corruption and ruled out a coalition.
+Later, in October 2006, PiS was able to restore its coalition government with Samoobrona and LPR, and defeat the motion for early elections.

+In the 2006 Polish local elections that took place in November 2006, PiS narrowly lost the contest for the first place with Civic Platform.
+However, the coalition partners of Law and Justice, Samoobrona and LPR, lost roughly two-thirds of their supports in the elections, questioning the stability of the coalition.
+The coalition collapsed after Lepper was dismissed from his position as Deputy Prime Minister on 9 July 2007 over suspicions that he was involved in a corruption scandal.
+It was then claimed that theCentral Anticorruption Bureau (accused of being led by PiS) organized a sting operation against Lepper; PiS dismissed all of their ministers from the government after the affair, effectively ending the coaliton.
+On 6 September 2007, the Sejm was dissolved and the 2007 snap election was called.